 STIHL has developed a chain stopping system designed to reduce the risk of injury in certain kickback situations.
-It is called a Quickstop chain brake.
-The Quickstop is available as standard equipment on your STIHL chainsaw and is available for installation on most older STIHL saws.
-Ask your dealer to retrofit your older model saw with a chain brake.
+It is called a "Quickstop" chain brake.
+The Quickstop is available as standard equipment on your Stihl chain saw.
+When a kickback occurs, the guidebar may rotate around the front handle.
+If the cutting position is such that the operator's left hand ist gripping the front handle behind the hand guard, and if the left hand rotates around the front handle and pushes forward the front hand guard, which is the Quickstop activating lever, this contact will activate the Quickstop.
+The chain brake on most new model STIHL chain saws can also be activated by inertia.
+On QS" models, the interlock lever and the throttle trigger on the rear handle act as a third means of activation.
+See the chapter entitled chain brake" of your owners manual.

-When a kickback occurs, the guide bar may rotate around the front handle.
-If the cutting position is such that the operator's left hand is gripping the front handle behind the hand guard, and if the left hand rotates around the front handle and makes a sufficiently forceful contact with the front hand guard, which is the Quickstop activating lever, this contact will activate the Quickstop.
-The chain brake on most new model STIHL chainsaws can also be activated by inertia.
 See the chapter entitled "Chain Brake" of your Owner's Manual.

-Never operate your chainsaw without a front hand guard.
+Never operate your chain saw without a front hand guard.
 In a kickback situation this guard helps protect your left hand or other parts of your body.
 In addition, removal of the hand guard on a saw equipped with a chain brake will deactivate the chain brake.

 No Quickstop or other chain brake device prevents kickback.
 These devices are designed to reduce the risk of kickback injury, if activated, in certain kickback situations.
 In order for the Quickstop to reduce the risk of kickback injury, it must be properly maintained and in good working order.
-See the chapter entitled "Chain Brake" and "Maintenance, Repair and Storing" of vour Owner's Manual.
+See the chapter entitled " Chain Brake " and "Maintenance, Repair and Storing" of vour Owner's Manual.
 In addition, there must be enough distance between the bar and the operator to ensure that the Quickstop has sufficient time to activate and stop the chain before potential contact with the operator.